telefonicaid/lwm2m-node-lib/README.md

 Devices that arrive to the global `/rd` registration path will be assigned the default type instead (configured in `server.defaultType` configuration attribute).

 ## <a name="development"/> Development documentation
+### Contributions
+All contributions to this project are welcome.
+Developers planning to contribute should follow the [Contribution Guidelines](./docs/contribution.md)

 ### Project build
 The project is managed using Grunt Task Runner.